Looking for a job or internship is not an easy process and it takes time, energy, and support. We are here to help you every step of the way.

 Graduate School Access Fund: Established through the generosity of Giovanni Cutaia ’94 and Maree Cutaia, this fund provides financial support for Colgate students of color and low-income students with demonstrated need seeking admission to graduate schools and professional schools.

 Schedule an Appointment

-Appointments and resume reviews with your career advisor can be scheduled in person, or by calling 315-228-7380.
+Appointments and resume reviews with your career adviser can be scheduled in person, or by calling 315-228-7380.

-The Career Service Toolkit offers resources to help you through your job, internship, or fellowship search, including guides and workshops on resume and cover letter writing, interviewing, networking, and support for special populations.
+The Career Services Toolkit offers resources to help you through your job, internship, or fellowship search, including videos and guides on resume and cover letter writing, interviewing, networking, and support for special populations.